The Red Deer Dream Centre Needs You!

 Current Volunteer Needs

-- Handyman/driver – Small repair projects; driving RDDC van to take clients to appointments and do pick-ups & deliveries
+- Driver – Driving the RDDC van to take clients to appointments; pick-ups and deliveries

-- Grant Coordinator – Join our Fund Development Committee and oversee grant applications, writing, and tracking.
+- Kitchen Help – Join our Fund Development Committee and oversee grant applications, writing, and tracking.

 - Support Worker – Evening & Overnight shifts